apache/cordova-docs/www/docs/en/dev/cordova/storage/storage.md

 But unlike LocalStorage, you can create multiple databases, with multiple stores per database, and its asynchronous API and search indexes provide performance benefits.

-IndexedDB is supported by the underlying WebView on all platforms, with known limitations on the following platforms:
+IndexedDB is supported by the underlying WebView on all platforms, with known limitations on the `browser` platform.

-- browser
-- Windows

 ### Web browser limitations

 The actual behavior may depend on which browser is used.
 There could be differences between the behavior on the Safari and Firefox browsers, for example.

-### Windows Limitations

-Windows platform support for IndexedDB is incomplete.
-For example, it lacks the following features:

-- Not available in web workers.
-- Doesn't support array keyPaths.
-- Doesn't support array keys.
-- Doesn't support object lookup via compound index.

 ### Usage Summary